Theme

 Property that controls the size of the texture.
 Normally when working with fonts, this value would be equal to the height of the texture in pixels.
 However when working with tooltips, that would result in a texture that is overly large.
 That's why the best height is usually the textures size divided by two.

-Defines how much space (in pixels) is added to the left part of the text.
+Defines how much space (in pixels) is added to the left or right part of the text.

 How many lines does this theme support.
 This affects how many line files the plugin generates.
 If a tooltip uses more lines than its theme supports, the extra lines will show up broken.